 But, timeliness is not urgency, Pallavan argues.
 When there is a leaky drain, you can’t send the smell on WhatsApp, nor does WhatsApp have hands to fix it.
 Pictures and videos fulfill the requirement of timely information transmission but do not convey the urgency of the problem.
 Nor can visuals prioritise problems or find solutions.
 Consequently, there is information dissemination on WhatsApp groups very quickly but the solutions are still located in the political economy of local service provision – they are linked to who has more votes and who stands to benefit financially – and the limitations of a resource-constrained bureaucracy.

 It is also hard to filter out members and information.
-Pictures and videos from neighbouring areas make their way to Pallavan.
-The visual similarity and close up pictures of drains make it hard to tell where they are from, and Pallavan has the additional job of filtering.
+Pictures and videos from neighboring areas make their way to Pallavan.
+The visual similarity and close-up pictures of drains make it hard to tell where they are from, and Pallavan has the additional job of filtering.
 And, he adds, every problem becomes his problem and people look to him to fix things.

 User-generated individualized data enables political parties to target their ministrations to whoever algorithms perceive as amenable voters – the lowered costs of transmission and the abundance of data have made micro-targeting less costly.
-Political parties have used Pallavan and his likes to do similar work on production of personal data for years.
-Pallavan’s involvement in several local issues, his relevance in “helping out with police problems”, and his network of informants (“boys”) has given him deep personal knowledge of the local context.
-There in increasing evidenceof the difficulties brokers face in accurately identifying partisan identities, and macro data sets with predictive information about people’s political inclination and their geographic dispersal is very relevant.
+Political parties have used Pallavan and his likes to do similar work on the production of personal data for years.
+Pallavan’s involvement in several local issues, his relevance in “helping out with police problems”, and his network of informants (“boys”) have given him deep personal knowledge of the local context.
+There in increasing evidence of the difficulties, brokers face in accurately identifying partisan identities, and macro data sets with predictive information about people’s political inclination and their geographic dispersal are very relevant.